Emojis have only been around since the late 1990s, but they quickly changed the way we communicate. Initially embraced m...Read full article

 With customers around the globe in different time zones, many large brands are already struggling to keep up with this type of response time, let alone Facebook’s requirements for getting the “Very Responsive to Messages” icon.

-This means that the icon can fairly quickly be acquired, but also quickly lost.
+This means that the icon can fairly quickly be acquired but also quickly lost.
 When your Page has the badge, anyone can see it.
 When your Page doesn't have the badge, only people who help manage your Page can see responsiveness info on your Page.

-Keeping the icon may prove to be quite strenuous to a company that doesn’t have 24/7 customer service on Facebook or that receives high levels of engagement, which consequently increases the processing times of incoming messages.
+Keeping the icon may prove to be quite strenuous for a company that doesn’t have 24/7 customer service on Facebook or that receives high levels of engagement, which consequently increases the processing times of incoming messages.

-For most companies it is not a logical solution to grow their customer service team to a size that enables the required response speed 24/7, as the costs for this would be huge, not to mention the management resources required to oversee a customer service team working around the clock and also during weekends, nights and holidays.
+For most companies, it is not a logical solution to grow their customer service team to a size that enables the required response speed 24/7, as the costs for this would be huge, not to mention the management resources required to oversee a customer service team working around the clock and also during weekends, nights and holidays.

 It is clear that getting and keeping the active response icon requires some effort.
 However, there are certain things a brand can do to make it easier.